JAC-Keen/csv-uploader/README.md

 csv-uploader user interface

+The following solution is to provide all enduser a simple way of uploading a CSV.
-The following will be a provide to end users as a solution when uploading CSV's currently the process is still heavy for those users looking to evaluate Keen in a trial basis or to users that would like a simple way to upload smaller batches of events via a CSV file
+The process is still heavy for those users looking to evaluate Keen in a trial basis
+or to users that would like to upload smaller collections of batch streams.

 <img src="balsamiq-mockup.png" alt="Quote">